-Unlike the homogeneous Dirichlet (no-slip) boundary condition, $u|_{y=0}=0$, the Navier condition allows the fluid to slide along the boundary.
-Physically, the Navier condition is more accurate than the no-slip condition when one takes into account interaction at the boundary.
-The slip condition is therefore used to homogenise the no-slip condition on rough or porous walls (see \cite{JM} and \cite{GVM}), and to model, for example, the flow of blood in capillary vessels that are a few microns wide \cite{PRD}.
-Mathematically, it is shown in \cite{MSR} that the Navier condition can be derived by taking the limit when the mean-free path goes to zero of renormalised solutions of the Boltzmann equation with Maxwell reflection boundary condition.
+Unlike the homogeneous Dirichlet (no-slip) boundary condition, $u|_{y=0}=0$, the Navier (slip) condition, introduced in the first half of the XIX\textsuperscript{th} century by H.Navier himself (\cite{Nh}), allows the fluid to slide along the boundary.
+Physically, this is more accurate than the no-slip condition when one takes into account interaction at the boundary.
+The slip condition is therefore used to model, for example, blood flow in capillary vessels that are a few microns wide, and where molecular exchanges with the neighbouring cells take place (see \cite{PRD}).
+One also encounters a Navier condition when homogenising the no-slip condition on rough or porous walls (see \cite{JM} and \cite{GVM}).
+Mathematically, it is shown in \cite{MSR} that the Navier condition can be derived by taking the limit when the mean-free path goes to zero of renormalised solutions of the Boltzmann equation with a Maxwell reflection boundary condition.